okbob/pspg/README.md

-  --border                 type of borders (0..2) --double-header          header separator uses double lines --force-uniborder        replace ascii borders by unicode borders --ignore-bad-rows        rows with wrong column numbers are ignored --null=STRING            STRING used instead NULL
+  --border                 type of borders (0..2) --double-header          header separator uses double lines --force-uniborder        replace ascii borders by unicode borders --highlight-odd-rec      highlights odd records (when it is supported by style) --ignore-bad-rows        rows with wrong column numbers are ignored --null=STRING            STRING used instead NULL